MEISTER97/AndroidProject/README.md

 ### First-Time User Setup
 - First-time users must set up their accounts.
 - The account name cannot be empty.
-- Users must select at least one interest and platform; otherwise, their profiles will not be searchable.
+- Users must select at least one interest and one platform; otherwise, their profiles will not be searchable.

 ### Profile Picture Selection
 - Users can select from up to 9 profile pictures (8 predefined and 1 default).